nbonamy/rag-youtube/README.md

 You can change some defaults by creating a `rag-youtube.conf` file in the base folder.
 A good way to start is to copy `rag-youtube.sample.conf`: it contains all optios commented out with default values specified.
 Feel free to play with them!

 For the embeddings model, default is to use a [HuggingFace Sentence Transformers models](https://www.sbert.net/docs/pretrained_models.html).
 You can specify `ollama` to use Ollama embeddings or `openai:xxxx` to use a [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
+Don't forget to setup your OpenAI API key in the Configuration file for this.

 For enumerated options, acceptables values are:
 - `llm`: `ollama`, `openai`